An all order exact result for the anomalous dimension of the scalar primary in Chern Simons Vector Models: Towards an all loop result

-While this so-called ``analytic continuation'' gives the correct answer for the value of $\gamma_0$ obtained from the two-loop calculation in the regular fermionic (bosonic) theory, it leads to an incorrect prediction for $\gamma_0$ and $\tilde{\gamma}_0$ in the critical bosonic (fermionic) theories at $\tilde{\lambda}\rightarrow \infty$.
+Interestingly, although the above term matches with the result obtained from the two-loop calculation in the regular fermionic (bosonic) theory given in eq.(\ref{two-loop-fermionic}) and eq.(\ref{anmcal}), it leads to an incorrect prediction for $\gamma_0$ and $\tilde{\gamma}_0$ in the critical bosonic (fermionic) theories given in eq.(\ref{two-loop-critical-fermionic}) and eq.(\ref{two-loop-critical-bosonic}) at $\tilde{\lambda}\rightarrow \infty$.
+This leads us to conclude that the naive analytic continuation fails to determine $1/N$ correction for the anomalous dimension of scalar operators in critical theories.